GrumpyOldTroll/ietf-driad/draft-jholland-mboned-driad-amt-discovery.md

 the lookup is done in the fashion usual for PTR records.
 The IP address' octets (IPv4) or nibbles (IPv6) are reversed and looked up with the appropriate suffix.
-Any CNAMEs or DNAMEs found MUST be followed, and the AMTRELAY RR is queried with the resulting domain name.
+Any CNAMEs or DNAMEs found MUST be followed, and finally the AMTRELAY RR is queried with the resulting domain name.

-When AMTRELAY RRs as defined in this document are available, it is RECOMMENDED that AMT gateways give the AMTRELAY RR precedence over AMT discovery using the anycast IPs defined in Section 7 of {{RFC7450}}.

 ##Example Receiving Networks {#exrx}